Slowly I will unlearn you.

 I told you not to do that.

-Yes, I’ll take each one and fold them so gently into crates and shoeboxes then stack and hide them away into all the dark corners until the next season when I’m ready to sift through them again.
+Yes, I’ll take each one and slowly fold them into crates and shoeboxes then stack and hide them away until the next season when I’m ready to sift through them again.

 I’ll decide then to hold onto the beloved layers I can’t bare to part with and at last, let the others go…